All of these pages present statements made by the followers of Rudolf Steiner

 If you become interested in Waldorf education and/or Anthroposophy,

-you might want to devote some effort to digging up Anthroposophical publications,
+you might want to dig up various Anthroposophical publications,

 especially those that are not intended for outsiders such as you and me.